Have your say

 We conduct community engagement when the Local Government Act 1999 requires public consultation and when we recognise that engagement will help Council make better decisions on behalf of our community.
 This may, for example, be about strategies and initiatives, or the planning and delivery of services.

-When determining our approach to community engagement we consider factors such as interest in the topic, the level of impact on our community, the number of people potentially affected and political sensitivity.
+When determining our approach for community engagement we consider factors such as interest in the topic, the level of impact on our community, the number of people affected and political sensitivity.

-Community engagement can provide a number of benefits by helping to:
+Community engagement can provide many benefits by helping to:

 Our community engagement principles

-The Community Engagement Public Consultation Policy guides our processes in terms of the minimum requirements and legislative obligations for public consultation, as per the Local Government Act 1999.
-We continue to go beyond the minimum legislative requirements for public consultation and review this policy regularly to ensure our community engagement processes are up to date and reflect best practice.
+The Community Engagement Public Consultation Policy guides our processes.
+It explains the minimum requirements and legislative obligations for public consultation, as per the Local Government Act 1999.
+We continue to go beyond the minimum legislative requirements for public consultation and review this policy regularly.
+We aim to ensure our community engagement processes are up to date and reflect best practice.

 For more information contact the Community Engagement team: online enquiry form